Matrix (mathematics): Applications

 under which addition and multiplication of complex numbers and matrices correspond to each other.
 For example, 2-by-2 rotation matrices represent the multiplication with some complex number of absolute value 1, as above.
 A similar interpretation is possible for quaternions and Clifford algebras in general.

+In game theory and economics, the payoff matrix encodes the payoff for two players, depending on which out of a given (finite) set of strategies the players choose.
+The expected outcome of the game, when both players play mixed strategies, is obtained by multiplying this matrix on both sides by vectors representing the strategies.
+The minimax theorem central to game theory is closely related to the duality theory of linear programs, which are often formulated in terms of matrix-vector products.

 Early encryption techniques such as the Hill cipher also used matrices.
 However, due to the linear nature of matrices, these codes are comparatively easy to break.
 Computer graphics uses matrices to represent objects; to calculate transformations of objects using affine rotation matrices to accomplish tasks such as projecting a three-dimensional object onto a two-dimensional screen, corresponding to a theoretical camera observation; and to apply image convolutions such as sharpening, blurring, edge detection, and more.
 Matrices over a polynomial ring are important in the study of control theory.

 Chemistry makes use of matrices in various ways, particularly since the use of quantum theory to discuss molecular bonding and spectroscopy.
 Examples are the overlap matrix and the Fock matrix used in solving the Roothaan equations to obtain the molecular orbitals of the Hartree–Fock method.